Philippines Tax Calculator (2026)

 Frequently asked questions

-What is the top income tax rate in the Philippines?
+What are the income tax brackets in Philippines?

-Yes, as an employee in the Philippines, you must contribute to the Social Security System (SSS) and Philippine Health Insurance (PHIC), with a combined cap of PHP 51,000 annually.
-These contributions are deductible from your gross income before calculating income tax, which effectively reduces your tax burden.
+Yes, you'll contribute to the Social Security System (SSS) and Philippine Health Insurance (PHIC) as an employee.
+These contributions are capped at PHP 51,000 annually and are deductible from your taxable income, which effectively reduces your income tax burden.

 Compare Philippines with another country